DragonHillsTech/libdhgst/README.md

 [![Build Status](https://github.com/DragonHillsTech/libdhgst/actions/workflows/ci.yml/badge.svg)](https://github.com/DragonHillsTech/libdhgst/actions)

 ## Overview
 `libdhgst` is a C++17 library that provides a high-level wrapper for the GStreamer multimedia framework.
-It simplifies the use of GStreamer elements and bins in C++ applications by leveraging modern C++ features.
+It simplifies the use of GStreamer elements and bins in C++ applications.

 ## Dependencies
 - **GStreamer** (`gstreamer-1.0`, `gstreamer-app-1.0`)